Everduin94/better-commits/readme.md

 For documentation on passing commit values to `better-commits` via the CLI, see [CLI Flags](#cli-flags).

 > [!TIP]
-> The --no-interactive flag, allows automated workflows or AI agents like OpenCode and Claude Code, to use better-commits to generate consistent commit messages using less tokens.
+> The `--no-interactive` flag, allows automated workflows or AI agents like OpenCode and Claude Code, to use better-commits to generate consistent commit messages using less tokens.
+>
+> Run `better-commits --help` / `better-branch --help` for more information.

 ## ⚙️ Configuration